 When Fail Close is disabled, east-west traffic that requires inspection can pass through the FireNet gateways without having any attached firewalls, making the FireNet gateway behave as a lookback interface.
 This is useful as it allows you to isolate and test network connectivity during troubleshooting.

-When Fail Close is disabled, FireNet gateway drops all traffic when there are no firewalls attached to the FireNet gateways.
+When Fail Close is enabled, FireNet gateway drops all traffic when there are no firewalls attached to the FireNet gateways.

 Network List Excluded From East-West Inspection¶